YouX subscription

 WebAR

-Augmented reality experiences that the user can upload directly from the web through a browser.
-With this solution the intermediate step of having to install an app is avoided.
+Augmented reality experiences that the user can load directly from the web through a browser.
+With this solution, the intermediate step of having to install an app is avoided.

 Technologies that enable Augmented Reality